All You Need To Know About Central Provident Fund (CPF): Interest Rates, Contributions And More

 and - Any Retirement Account savings (excluding top-up monies, government grants, and interest earned) above the Basic Retirement Sum as long as you own a property.

-Understanding CPF Retirement Sums: Basic Retirement Sum (BRS) and Full-Retirement Sum (FRS)
+Understanding CPF Retirement Sums: Basic Retirement Sum (BRS), Full-Retirement Sum (FRS), and Enhanced Retirement Sum (ERS)

 To help you plan early for retirement, the tiers of Retirement Sum – Basic, Full, and Enhanced – will be made known to you ahead of time.

-For each successive cohort of members turning 55, the payouts will need to be higher to account for long-term inflation and rising standard of living.
+For each successive cohort of members turning 55, the payouts will need to increase to account for long-term inflation and rising standards of living.

 Correspondingly, the Basic Retirement Sum to be set aside has to increase.